bob-crutchley/spring-boot-hello-world-ci/README.md

 `/spring-boot-hello-world/master`

 #### Persisting Jobs
-The jobs folder for Jenkins has been passed throught the host machine as a bind mount.
+The jobs folder for Jenkins has been passed through the host machine as a bind mount.
 This essentially means that whatever jobs that you create, will be persisted to the host machine's disk in the project folder; `jenkins/jobs`.

 If you have forked this repository, you will be able to commit these changes to GitHub, meaning that you wont ever lose anymore Jenkins jobs that you create.